 If thou wilt make a man happy, do not add to his riches

 Epicurus, but clearly Buddhist origin

 ▪ At its origin (which is Theravada) the Buddhist concept concentrated on individual salvation.
 But the Eightfold Path is tied to the doctrine of reincarnation and therefore implies a concept of justice: a deviation from the Eightfold Path produces reincarnation and corresponding continuous suffering.
-By the liberation from attachments the Buddhist attempts to reach a favorable reincarnation and finally the escape from the wheel of reincarnation.
+By the liberation from attachments the Buddhist attempts to reach a favorable reincarnation and finally the escape from the wheel of samsara.

 ▪ The dependency of salvation on ethical knowledge induced a controversial debate in early Buddhism.
 Is there a moral obligation to actively promote ethical knowledge?
 The idea of a global missionary activity rose up with the Mahajana movement in the 2nd century.

 ▪ Buddhism argues that our suffering is a result of deep attachment to uncontrollable and unreliable things.
 Buddhist philosophical therapy is, in this respect, about cultivating an attitude of “letting go”.
 The things that we think matter so much are not worth being anxious, unhappy, and angry about (…).
 Emotions and desires are expressions of our interpretation of the world.
 If our interpretation is out of accord with the way the world really is, then unhappiness will result [Burton, 192].

 ▪ Among the uncontrollable and unreliable things are sexual relations and material property.
 Buddhist schools developed a strategy to reduce risk by reducing social commitments.
 Buddha for example, lived as celibate, wandering ascetic [Beckwith, 46, 93].